Hip Dysplasia In Dogs

 Once the diagnosis of canine hip dysplasia (CHD) is confirmed, you and your veterinarian can decide the best-course-of-action for treating your dog.

-Hip Dysplasia Treatment For Dogs
+Hip Dysplasia Treatment for Dogs

 Treatment for canine hip dysplasia begins by understanding that this condition begins early in a pet’s life and progresses as they grow older.
 First and foremost, CHD is partially a heritable condition so the disease process will change over the life of your dog–therefore, any treatment needs to be subject to consistent review and re-assessment to monitor for any significant changes in symptom severity as your dog ages.

-As symptoms progress and change so to should the type of intervention be adapted to your dog’s current limitations and projected future physical healthcare requirements.
+As symptoms progress and change so should the type of intervention be adapted to your dog’s current limitations and projected future physical healthcare requirements.